 Items of property, plant and equipment, including assets under finance lease terms, but excluding buildings, are stated at cost less accumulated depreciation and impairment losses.
 The cost includes costs incurred when acquiring the asset.
-Cost of assets, internally created by the Group, includes the cost of materials, direct labour costs and an appropriate proportion of production overheads.
+The cost of self-constructed assets includes the cost of materials, direct labor costs and an appropriate proportion of production overheads.